guideAuthorization

 It is also used to verify webhooks requests.

-API secrets can be managed managed through the CKEditor Customer Dashboard, or through the Management Panel in case of On-premises installations.
+API secrets can be managed through the CKEditor Customer Dashboard, or through the Management Panel in case of On-premises installations.

 # Access Key